 Ackawi

-Ackawi (also spelt Akawi, Akkawi or Akawieh) is a Middle Eastern cheese named after Acre (locally known as Akko, Akka), a city in the Northern district of Israel.
-In Arabic, akkawi means "from Akka".
-It is a soft, unripened, brine cheese with a chewy, smooth consistency and a very mild, slightly salty flavour.
-The cheese is widely popular across the Levant region, where it is used as a table cheese.
+Ackawi (also spelled Akawi, Akkawi, or Akawieh) is a Middle Eastern cheese named after the Palestinian city of Akka (Acre, present-day Israel).
+In Arabic, Akkawi means "from Akka."
+It is a soft, unripened brine cheese with a chewy, smooth consistency and a very mild, slightly salty flavor.
+The cheese is widely popular across the Levant region, where it is commonly used as a table cheese.

-The cheese is commonly made using pasteurized cow's milk but can be made with goat or sheep's milk.
-It is produced on a large scale in Israel, Lebanon, Jordan, Syria, Gaza, Egypt, and Cyprus, where people typically eat it with a soft flatbread at lunch and dinner.
-Its texture can be compared to Mozzarella, Feta or Mizithra, as it does not melt very well.
-The resistance to melting makes it an excellent frying cheese.
-The cheese can be stored for up to a year.
+Ackawi is typically made from pasteurized cow’s milk but can also be produced using goat or sheep’s milk.
+It is manufactured on a large scale in Israel, Lebanon, Jordan, Syria, Gaza, Egypt, and Cyprus, where it is traditionally eaten with soft flatbread.
+The texture of Ackawi is comparable to Mozzarella, Feta, or Mizithra.
+Its resistance to melting makes it an excellent choice for frying.

 Over 200,000 page views per month, Put your store on our map!